eeliang/gaps_and_islands_sql/source/includes/dates_with_status.md

 In this version, there are 2 columns.
 The rows are not guaranteed to be in sequence, but is guaranteed to contain all consecutive days.

-Table **park_visitors** contains 2 columns: `date`, and `visitors`.
+For example, table **park_visitors** contains 2 columns: `dates`, and `visitors`.
 This table records the number of visitors every day, recording 0 if there are no visitors.

 References: